 There is no way to completely avoid potential exposure to bloodborne pathogens particularly if you are employed in a job that carries a risk of occupational exposure.
 The good news is that due to the OSHA bloodborne pathogens certification standard, employers are required to provide all protection required to reasonably limit the chance of exposure.
 This includes the provision of bloodborne pathogens training free to all employees.

 To get your bloodborne pathogens certificate online just sign up and take our free course.
+You can also enter your email in the form below and start your free bloodborne pathogen certification in just 10 seconds.

 For employers who need to provide OSHA bloodborne pathogens certification to their employees or contractors, you can do it all in a few minutes with our bloodborne pathogens online group training.